Illinois Graduated Driver's License Lawyers

 Serving Chicago, DuPage County, and Cook County

 In Illinois, like most states, beginning drivers have a higher number of automobile accidents.
 To help reduce the incidence, the State instituted a Graduated Driver Licensing (GDL) program to start young drivers out in a phased-in period of driving with a number of requirements that impact the teen and the parents or guardians charged with supervising them.
 If the teen or the supervising adult of the teen violates the terms the GDL, or the teen has an accident during the period, full driving privileges could be jeopardized, A experienced GDL program attorney can protect your driving privileges and defend your rights.
-McPherson Harry & Associates, P.C. has successfully expedited teen driver-related traffic violations and GDL violations in Illinois.
+Kathryn L. Harry & Associates, P.C. has successfully expedited teen driver-related traffic violations and GDL violations in Illinois.

 Contact an experienced attorney at (630) 472-9700 for a free case evaluation.